Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 The PlayDo Canvas Bell Tent is a glamping tent.
 It is made from 300gsm cotton fabric with waterproof treatment.
 It is heavy-duty to withstand wind, rain, and even snowy conditions.

-It is a 4 season tent that has a 5-inch diameter wood burning stove vent.
-This is located on the top instead of on the sidewall.
-The hole can be covered by long-lasting straps when it’s not needed anymore.
+It is a 4 season tent with a 5-inch diameter wood-burning stove vent located on the top instead of on the sidewall.
+The hole can be covered by durable straps when it’s not needed anymore.

 The tent’s fabric has been waterproof treated and has taped stitch seams to keep moisture out.
-It is also breathable with top air vents, zippable windows, complete with nets.
-You can roll the walls of the tent allowing a cool breeze to flow through in the summer months.
+It is also breathable with top air vents and zippable windows, complete with nets.
+You can roll the tent’s walls, allowing a cool breeze to flow through in the summer months.

-The PlayDo tent offers a great amount of space as it is a large teepee tent.
-It could fit a camping bed, small table, and still have room to move around within the tent.
-A good option for camping, hunting, hiking, or weekend camping trips.
+The PlayDo tent offers a significant amount of space as it is a large teepee tent.
+It could fit a camping bed and a small table and still have room to move around within the tent—a good option for camping, hunting, hiking, or weekend camping trips.